mekanika/qe/Readme.md

 - **update**: partial save.
 Only passes fields that have changed.
 - **save**: idempotent save of entire data structure

-These actions should not be aliased or have their intended meaning altered.
+These actions **SHOULD NOT** be aliased or have their intended meaning altered.

-The action taxonomy may be extended arbitrarily to provide for alternate and varied functions.
+The action taxonomy **MAY** be extended arbitrarily to provide for alternate functions.

 ###.resource